-Piazza Bellini is the site of a
+Piazza Bellini is the site

-wall of the Greek city of Neapolis, the massive
+west wall of the Greek city of Neapolis, the massive

 blocks still lying where they were put in place four

 centuries before Christ.
-The wall ran the length of
+The wall ran the length of what

-what is now via Costantinopoli; presumably,
+is now via Costantinopoli; presumably, if you

-addition to making modern residents very
+modern residents very unhappy.

 The square is also

 at the point along via